stevegbrooks/CourtDocketProject/README.md

 Docker is software that allows you to run an environment, where you will run Selenium in.

-You must install RSelenium through GitHub, and Docker can be downloaded for free from their website.In addition, the `PDFReader.R` module behaves itself when being run on a Windows machine.
-Sometimes it has trouble reading a `.pdf` when its on a Mac.
+You must install RSelenium through GitHub, and Docker can be downloaded for free from their website.
+RSelenium has some dependencies of its own that you have to install also before being able to install it.
+Those packages are also on GitHub only.

+Here is the code for the RSelenium installation flow:

+`install.packages("devtools")
+devtools::install_github("johndharrison/wdman")
+devtools::install_github("johndharrison/binman")
+devtools::install_github("ropensci/RSelenium")`

 ## Modules